raidantimosquitos/taiwan-surface-temperature/README.md

 The final approach to the study is all contained in `data-summary-2.ipynb` notebook, which generates a `.csv` file containing the final dataset, this can be used to feed the models.
 The feature engenieering of the dataset is introduced below:

 #### Starting dataset study (from Kaggle file)
-The dataset has monthly frequency temperature records for cities all over the world.
+The [original dataset](https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data) has monthly frequency temperature records for cities all over the world.
 A description of the `Country = Taiwan` dataset is presented below:
 - **Dataset shape**: No. of Samples: `62190` - No. of Features: `7`.
 - **Features**: `[dt, AverageTemperature, AverageTemperatureUncertainty, City, Country, Latitude, Longitude]`
 - **City samples**: 2073 samples per city.
 30 cities in total.